Let me take you back to Summer 2017. My entryway had problems. Like “needs a serious organizational intervention” level of problems.

 So instead, I decided to make the door using the spare pieces of drawer.
 I glued/screwed the drawer backs together using pocket hole screws to create a flat front to glue my drawers onto.

 Since the drawer backs were only 3/8” thick, I decided to reinforce this by building a frame on the back.
 I used some ¾” spare pieces of wood I had sitting around from former projects, of pretty much all widths, to build the frame.

 In retrospect, this may have been overkill, since it resulted in a really thick door, but the door is functional, so I can’t complain.

 I then glued the drawer fronts to the front of the door, and reinforced the glue with brad nails (using my awesome brad nail gun!!)
 Finally, I attached the door to the dresser using some classic style hinges.

-Step 11: Finish- I painted the bench with a nice cream color I found in the “oops” part of Home Depot.
+I painted the bench with a nice cream color I found in the “oops” part of Home Depot.
 I attempted to turn the paint into chalk paint, which did not go well, possibly because the paint was “oops” paint in the first place.
-But the end result wasn't too bad:
+But I managed to save it in the end:

 If you’ve also had finishing disasters, check out my Fabulously Finished Reference Bundle.
 It walks you through choosing, apply and troubleshooting stains and finishes, and will save you so many mistakes!